A half-integral Erd\H{o}s-P\'osa theorem for directed odd cycles: A half-integral Erd o s-P osa theorem for odd cycles

+Observe that a walk from $A_2$ to $D_2$ in $F_2$ corresponds to an odd walk from $A_1$ to $D_1$ in $F_1$.
+Thus, there is a set of $m$ walks from $A_2$ to $D_2$ in $F_2$ such that every vertex is used at most $4$ times.
+So, there is a $1/4$-integral packing of $m$ paths from $A_2$ to $D_2$ in $F_2$.
+Since $m\ge 8k$, by Lemma~\ref{lem:mintegral}, there is a linkage of order $2k$ from $A_2$ to $D_2$ in $F_2$.

-Each odd walk from $A_1$ to $D_1$ contains either a directed odd cycle, or a directed odd path from $A_1$ to $D_1$.
-So, either there is a half-integral packing of $k$ directed odd cycles in $F_1$, or there is a half-integral packing of $k$ directed odd paths from $A_1$ to $D_1$ in $F_1$.
-In the former case, we find a half-integral packing of $k$ odd cycles in $G$.
-In the latter case, there is a half-integral packing of $k$ parity-breaking paths from $A$ to $D$ in $G$, as required. \end{proof}
+It implies that there is a set $\mathcal{L}_1$ of $2k$ odd walks from $A_1$ to $D_1$ in $F_1$ such that \begin{itemize} \item every vertex of $F_1$ is used at most twice, \item the first vertices of paths in $\mathcal{L}_1$ are all distinct, and \item the last vertices of paths in $\mathcal{L}_1$ are all distinct. \end{itemize} Furthermore, there is a set $\mathcal{L}_2$ of $2k$ parity-breaking walks from $A$ to $D$ in $(\bigcup\cQ)\cup (\bigcup\cR)\cup (\bigcup\cU)$ such that \begin{itemize} \item every vertex of $G$ is used at most twice, \item the first vertices of paths in $\mathcal{L}_2$ are all distinct, and \item the last vertices of paths in $\mathcal{L}_2$ are all distinct. \end{itemize} Now, by Lemma~\ref{lem:breaking}, either there is a half-integral packing of $k$ odd cycles, or there is a half-integral packing of $k$ parity-breaking paths from $A$ to $D$ in $(\bigcup\cQ)\cup (\bigcup\cR)\cup (\bigcup\cU)$, where the first vertices are all distinct, and the last vertices are all distinct. \end{proof}